-Tweet your location, hashtag, number of meteors seen and anything else you would like to include in your tweet.
+Tweet your hashtag, location (in brackets), number of meteors seen in any order you wish including anything else you would like to have in your tweet.

 Hashtags that will work with the map include: #meteorwatch, #perseids, #meteors and #meteorshower.
 Hashtags will be added or changed for different events.

 You can put whatever you want in your tweet in any order as long as you include your location (in brackets) hashtag and optionally number of meteors seen.
 If you don't specify how many meteors seen (The system searches the tweet for a number) it defaults to 1

 For your own safety and security, please do not give your precise address or location.
 Your approximate location e.g. Town, village or suburb is accurate enough for the map.

 The Meteor Map is a fun way of sharing your meteorwatch experiences and observations.
 No information is permanently stored by the map or meteorwatch.org as the map only reads information from twitter.